-5 Signs it is Time to Replace Your Healthcare Facilities Maintenance Solution
+5 Signs it is Time to Replace Your Facilities Healthcare CMMS

-By now, healthcare facilities should have a computerized maintenance management system (CMMS) in place to help ensure a safe Environment of Care, as well as reduce equipment downtime and organize maintenance workflows.
+By now, healthcare facilities should have a Healthcare Computerized Maintenance Management System (CMMS) in place to help ensure a safe Environment of Care, as well as reduce equipment downtime and organize maintenance workflows.
 However, like most technology, maintenance software can become outdated, which will cost you in the long run.

 Reasons to replace your maintenance solution: